rietta/handbag/README.md

 # Handbag

+## NOTICE: As of December 4, 2013, This is pre-release software that is available as open source.

 ## User has_many :possessions, through: purse

 Handbag is a Ruby implementation of the Purse pattern, which is intended to enable robust implementations of anonymous user and access control that is decoupled from user accounts.